-As I've set out in some detail above, it is the specific risk associated with cryptocurrency in March 2023 that, in some circumstances, should have caused Revolut to consider transactions to cryptocurrency providers as carrying an increased risk of fraud and the associated harm.
+As I've set out in some detail above, it is the specific risk associated with cryptocurrency in February 2023 that, in some circumstances, should have caused Revolut to consider transactions to cryptocurrency providers as carrying an increased risk of fraud and the associated harm.

-In those circumstances, as a matter of what I consider to have been fair and reasonable, good practice and to comply with regulatory requirements (including the Consumer Duty), Revolut should have had appropriate systems for making checks and delivering warnings before it processed such payments.
+In those circumstances, as a matter of what I consider to have been fair and reasonable, good practice and to comply with regulatory requirements, Revolut should have had appropriate systems for making checks and delivering warnings before it processed such payments.
 And as I have explained Revolut was also required by the terms of its contract to refuse or delay payments where regulatory requirements meant it needed to carry out further checks.

-Taking all of the above into account, and in light of the increase in multi-stage fraud, particularly involving cryptocurrency, I don't think that the fact most of the payments in this case were going to an account held in Miss C's own name should have led Revolut to believe there wasn't a risk of fraud.
+Taking all of the above into account, and in light of the increase in multi-stage fraud, particularly involving cryptocurrency, I don't think that the fact most of the payments in this case were going to an account held in Mr F' own name should have led Revolut to believe there wasn't a risk of fraud.

-So I've gone onto consider, taking into account what Revolut knew about the payments, at what point, if any, it ought to have identified that Miss C might be at a heightened risk of fraud that merited its intervention.
+So I've gone onto consider, taking into account what Revolut knew about the payments, at what point, if any, it ought to have identified that Mr F might be at a heightened risk of fraud that merited its intervention.

-I think Revolut should have identified that all payments were going to a cryptocurrency provider (the merchant is a well-known cryptocurrency provider).
-But the first two payments were relatively low in value, and I don't think Revolut should reasonably have suspected that they might be part of a scam.
+I think Revolut should have identified that payment one was going to a cryptocurrency provider (the merchant is a well-known cryptocurrency provider).
+But the value was low enough so as to not cause significant concern at that stage, and I don't think Revolut should reasonably have suspected that it might be part of a scam.